MicroEJ/docs/Tutorials/tutorialDiscoverEmbeddedDebuggingTools.rst

 Check Input Events Processing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Another case that is worth looking at is whether the application is
-processing user input events like it should.
-The UI may look "frozen"
+Another case worth looking at is whether the application is processing user input events like it should.
-only because it doesn't react to input events.
-Replace the desktop
+The UI may look "frozen" only because it doesn't react to input events.
-instance with the one below to log all user inputs.
+Replace the desktop instance with the one below to log all user inputs.

 .. code-block:: java